KavaStrophe/GPT-2-FINETUNNED/README.md

 - 355M :
 - 117M :

-The texts have been processed with the following way:
+The texts have been processed with the following method:
 - Scraped from 365tomorrows.com
 - Characters & Locations indentification with NeuroNER (https://github.com/Franck-Dernoncourt/NeuroNER)
 - Using RACK in order to get the keywords of the text (https://pypi.org/project/python-rack/)